jwhittle933/thesis-research/thesis_work/proverbs1.md

 # Proverbs 1
-All verse references are relative to the MT
+All verse references are relative to the MT.
+Most freedome seen in verses 7, 10, 11, 12, 18, and 22.

 ### 1a
 **Literal**